Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 480 should in theory be a lot superior to the GeForce GTX 260 overall. (explain)
+Memory BandwidthThe GeForce GTX 480, in theory, should be a lot faster than the GeForce GTX 260 in general. (explain)

-Texel RateThe GeForce GTX 480 will be just a bit (more or less 14%) better at AF than the GeForce GTX 260. (explain)
+Texel RateThe GeForce GTX 480 should be a little bit (about 14%) more effective at texture filtering than the GeForce GTX 260. (explain)

-Pixel RateThe GeForce GTX 480 should be much (about 108%) more effective at full screen anti-aliasing than the GeForce GTX 260, and should be able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 480 is much (more or less 108%) faster with regards to anti-aliasing than the GeForce GTX 260, and able to handle higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison